© Ouparazzi Images

 Credits

-text & concept Bobby Rodwell director Ernest Baleni performers Billy Langa, Khutju Green, Thabo Malema Lumumba and Michael Disanka design Sne Zwane light Spider Mothetho stagemanager Labeisa Molapo
+text & concept Bobby Rodwell and Lesego Rampolokeng director Khutjo Green movement director Ernest Ginger Baleni performers Billy Langa, Khutjo Green, Thabo Malema and Michael Disanka set & costume deisgn Sinenhlanhla Q. Zwane sound director Tumi Mogorosi light Spider Mothetho stagemanager Labeisa Molapo

 About the makers